The Affect Schools Have on Home Values

 Realtor.com surveyed home buyers to determine how they viewed school performance as a part of their overall buying strategy.
 What they found in their study showed that a surprising number of people are willing to give up things to get within the boundaries of a good school district.

-They found that for every five buyers, one buyer would be prepared to give up a garage or bedroom for a good school.
+They found that every buyer would be prepared to give up a garage or bedroom for a good school for every five buyers.

-They also found that one buyer would even settle for a smaller home for every three buyers surveyed to get access to a good school.
-And over half of those surveyed said they would sacrifice nearby shopping options for a better school.
+They also found that one out of every three buyers surveyed would settle for a smaller home to access a good school.
+Over half of those surveyed said they would sacrifice nearby shopping options for a better school.

-In my experience as a Massachusetts Realtor for the past thirty-one years, what applies nationally mirrors the case here as well.
+As a Massachusetts Realtor for the past thirty-one years, I have found that what applies nationally mirrors the case here as well.

 Certain towns in the Metrowest Massachusetts area command a much higher price for an identical home in a city that does not have the same cache for their school systems.

 For example, as far as towns go, Southborough Massachusetts, Westborough Massachusetts, and Hopkinton Massachusetts have highly regarded school systems.
-If you took a typically four bedrooms, 2.5 bath colonial in any one of these towns and compared the price to, say, the same home in Milford or Northbridge, the price would be substantially different.
+If you took a typically four-bedroom, 2.5-bath colonial in any of these towns and compared the price to the same home in Milford or Northbridge, the price would be substantially different.

 Depending on the home’s location, you could be talking about a difference of $50,000-$100,000!
-Obviously not chump change but history shows people are willing to pay for it.
-What’s interesting is these towns are not more than fifteen to twenty minutes away from one another.
+Obviously, this is not chump change, but history shows people are willing to pay for it.
+What’s interesting is that these towns are not more than fifteen to twenty minutes away from one another.

-Some buyers will actually come to these areas with the specific intention to buy a home there specifically for the excellent school systems.
+Some buyers come to these areas with the intention of buying a home there because of the excellent school systems.
 This is why Southborough, Westborough, and Hopkinton have become known as “destination towns” in the Metrowest region of Massachusetts.

 Good Schools Protect Home Prices

-This survey conducted by Realtor.com gathered data from 1,000 participants.
-The survey showed that a whopping 91 percent of respondents included school boundaries in their decision-making process for choosing a home.
+This survey, conducted by Realtor.com, gathered data from 1,000 participants.
+It showed that a whopping 91 percent of respondents included school boundaries in their decision-making process for choosing a home.

-Not all home buyers have children or even plan to have children, making these figures even more interesting.
+Not all home buyers have or plan to have children, making these figures even more enjoyable.
 People are not just interested in the quality of school districts for the educational opportunities they provide; they consider school quality as part of the overall value of the real estate.

 To further demonstrate this, we can look at research done by Ken Corsini.
 Corsini discusses a research project he did on housing values in Metro Atlanta.
 His research showed that school performance in a neighborhood substantially affected the value of homes in that neighborhood.

-Looking at home prices in 2006 and then 2009, he found that those homes with great schools nearby tended to weather the falling real estate market much better than those with only mediocre schools nearby.
+Looking at home prices in 2006 and then 2009, he found that those homes with great schools nearby tended to weather the falling real estate market much better than those with only mediocre schools.

-This data was so compelling that Corsini began using school performance as a major factor in his real estate investing.
+This data was so compelling that Corsini began using school performance as a significant factor in his estate investing.

-Again this holds true in my area of Massachusetts as well.
-Towns with top-rated school systems weathered the real estate slump from 2006 to 2012 much better than those towns that did not have highly rated schools.
+Again, this holds true in my area of Massachusetts as well.
+Towns with top-rated school systems weathered the real estate slump from 2006 to 2012 much better than those towns without highly rated schools.

 Good Schools are Important for Multiple Reasons

-All of this information paints an interesting picture of the impact of schools on home prices.
-It shows that buyers care about the quality of schools – for evident and not-so-obvious reasons.
+This information paints an interesting picture of the impact of schools on home prices.
+It shows that buyers care about the quality of schools—for obvious and not-so-obvious reasons.
 Some buyers are planning on starting a family or already have children.

 These individuals are looking towards the future for their children and are willing to pay more for less to give their children access to good education.

-However, there are other kinds of buyers out there that consider schools as part of an overall equation in determining the desirability of a property.
+However, there are other kinds of buyers who consider schools as part of an overall equation in determining the desirability of a property.

 As Corsini demonstrates in his article, buying a home in an excellent school district makes good business sense.
 Good schools can help insulate a home from market fluctuations and make a property a more sound investment.

-Real estate investors buy homes for very different reasons than the average nuclear family, yet they are coming to a similar conclusion on homes’ desirability near good schools.
+Real estate investors buy homes for very different reasons than the average nuclear family, yet they come to a similar conclusion about homes’ desirability near good schools.

 This is a perfect example of how schools can impact buying decisions.